urveeshdadhich/Hue-You/README.md

-# 👗 Fashion Recommendation System – AI-Powered Outfit Suggestions
+# 👗 Fashion Recommendation System – ML-Powered Outfit Suggestions

 Fashion Recommendation is an intelligent system that suggests fashion items based on user preferences.
 Using **machine learning and NLP techniques**, it analyzes fashion trends and provides tailored recommendations.